-Not all ECE services offer 20 free hours.
+Not all early learning services offer 20 hours of funded ECE.
 Check before you enrol your child.

 Some people will also be able to claim a childcare subsidy to help with other ECE costs.
-You cannot claim the subsidy for the same hours you’re claiming for free.
+You cannot claim the subsidy for the same hours you’re claiming for full funding.